tob-asco/seeds/tags.md

    - :cool: it is an art, right?
    - :cool: watching models
    - :abacus: you name it
-6. `jewelery`
+6. `jewelry`
    - :cool: extra luxurious
    - :cool: looking for a present, are you?
-   - :abacus: well, all the jewelery
+   - :abacus: well, all the jewelry
 7. `autarkic solutions`
    - :cool: high elegance because no power source
-   - :cool: beatiful problem solvers
+   - :cool: beautiful problem solvers
    - :cool: *shut up and take my money*
    - :abacus: *da Vinci* solutions
-   - :abacus: the interesting substitue for "stuff"
+   - :abacus: the interesting substitute for "stuff"
    - :abacus: fusion
 8. `shoes`
    - :cool: it is a separate category of shopping after all